gullerya/data-tier/README.md

 	</template>
 </div>
 ```
-In the first part we tie between the `span` (view) and the model (we have tied it to both, `length` and `totalTooltip` values), while using 2 rules to say, how the value will be visualized.
+In the first part we tie between the `span` (view) and the model (we have tied it to both, `length` and `totalTooltip` values), while using 2 controllers to say, how the value will be visualized.
-Attributes' values (`bandsTie.length`, `bandsTie.totalTooltip`) are rules' configurations for this specific instance and their syntax/content is part of each rule's API.
+Attributes' values (`bandsTie.length`, `bandsTie.totalTooltip`) are controllers' configurations for this specific instance and their syntax/content is part of each rule's API.
 In most cases the tie name and the path to the data would be sufficient, but conceptually rule's configuration may be anything rule needs.

 Thus, in the second part a `template` element tied by a 'tieList' rule.
 This rule expects more rich content in its configuration: tie name and path for sure, but also some name for an item within iteration (here - 'album', and see its usage in the inner span element).

-There is a set of rules bundled with the library, they are described in the [__Rules reference__](rules-reference.md).
+There is a set of controllers bundled with the library, they are described in the [__Controllers reference__](docs/controllers-reference.md).
 This set will eventually be updated and enhanced upon a needs and feedbacks from real world usages.
-But even more important is the fact, that rules may be created and added by a consuming application.
+But even more important is the fact, that controllers may be created and added by a consuming application.
 This can be done at any phase of application's lifecycle, so there is no special ceremony around it whatsoever.
-Rules management described in the relevant section in [__API reference__](api-reference.md).
+Controllers management described in the relevant section in [__API reference__](docs/api-reference.md).

 # Basic example